aboczek/hangman-cli/README.md

     - pip install art
     - pip install gspread

-18. Now we need to copy our JSON file into the hangman-cli directory, open your **Downloads** or where your downloads go to and copy file by draggin it in into main folder, When its done right click on file and rename it to **creds.json**.
+18. Now we need to copy our JSON file into the hangman-cli directory, open your **Downloads** or where your downloads go to and copy file by dragging it in into main folder, When its done right click on file and rename it to **creds.json**.
 Make sure its in the right place otherwise game wont run throwing an errors.
     <details><summary>Picture</summary>
     <img src="documentation/github-repo-7.png" alt="github"/>
     </details>